pSpitzner/beets-flask/README.md

 - Integrated Terminal for easy access to beets cli (to correct matches)
 - Monitor inboxes, generate previews automatically
 - A basic library view
-- Most File/Tag actions sit in a right-click / context menu. (mobile friendly soon)
+- Most File/Tag actions sit in a context menu (right-click, or long-press on touch)

 ## Setup